-The combination of spices, the sweet crab apple jelly and the sharpness of red wine vinegar.
+The red cabbage is combined with spices, the sweet crab apple jelly and the sharpness of red wine vinegar.
 Our braised red cabbage with apples is an ideal side dish for serving alongside rich roasted meats.

 This traditional braised red cabbage adds a sharp contrast to often butter laden vegetable side dishes we serve with our Christmas or Sunday roasts.

 This spiced red cabbage dish works well with a number of dishes.
 However, it goes beautifully with pork, chicken, duck and is particularly good with Christmas turkey or goose.